 Figure 1 shows the location of KAGRA in Kamioka, Japan.
-The interferometer shares the area with the well-known neutrino detecbiggest claim to fame being an old mine.
+The interferometer shares the area with the well-known neutrino detecdirect detection of gravitational waves (GWs)1.
+The existence tors Super-Kamiokande and KamLAND.
+Kamioka is a small town of GWs has been believed since Russel Hulse and Joseph Taylor dis- located 1.5 hour driving distance from the city of Toyama, with its biggest claim to fame being an old mine.